vincenzosuraci/hassio_meross_sensor_switch/README.md

 It means that there will be always a **small delay** between an action and the result of that action.

 In particular:
-- acting a on/off switch on HA should result an (almost) instantaneous effect on the device and the Meross mobile App;
+- acting a on/off switch on HA should result in an (almost) instantaneous effect on the device and the Meross mobile App;
-- acting a on/off switch on the Meross mobile App, should result an (almost) instantaneous effect on the device, but you have to wait up to `scan_interval` seconds before it updates on HA;
+- acting a on/off switch on the Meross mobile App, should result in an (almost) instantaneous effect on the device, but you have to wait up to `scan_interval` seconds before it updates on HA;
 - electricity values (power, voltage, currant) are updated approx each `scan_interval` seconds before it updates on HA;
 - unplugging a device will be detected after several `scan_interval` cycles (normally less than a minute);
 - plugging in a device will be detected within `scan_interval` seconds;